Term | ||

 To become a member, you'll need to purchase a $5 member share.
 Affinity First in Line offers Affinity members the opportunity to purchase event tickets in Saskatoon and Regina before they are made public.
 Member Perks through Affinity's Member Card also gives exclusive discounts within your local community.

-Conexus Credit Union is Saskatchewan's largest credit union with 130,000 members and 30 branches.
-Conexus is only open to residents of Saskatchewan with three years of credit history.
+Conexus Credit Union is Saskatchewan's largest credit union with 137,000 members and 30 branches.
+Conexus is only open to residents of Saskatchewan.

 Conexus offers conventional mortgages, high-ratio mortgages, HELOCs, construction mortgages with a 5% minimum down payment, and self-builder mortgages with a 35% minimum down payment.
-For newcomers to Canada, Conexus accepts international credit reports for those with no Canadian credit history, and allows newcomers to make a 5% down payment.
 You may also be able to get a Conexus mortgage with an amortization of up to 30 years.

-Conexus participates in their local community by donating 5% of their profits back into local initiatives.
-In 2020, this amounted to $1.5 million for 55 different programs.
+Conexus participates in their local community by donating up to 5% of their profits back into local initiatives.
+In 2022, this amounted to $1.79 million for 81 different programs.

 Conexus stopped patronage allocation dividends after 2013.
 Instead, excess profits help to fund Conexus's no-fee chequing and saving accounts.

-Innovation Credit Union claims to have some of the best mortgage rates in Canada, and offers personal, business, and agricultural mortgages.
+Innovation Credit Union offers personal, business, and agricultural mortgages.
 With Innovation Credit Union's Member Rewards program, you will receive a yearly cash dividend based on the mortgage interest that you've paid on your mortgage.

 Based in Lloydminster, the only city in Canada that is located on the border of two provinces, Synergy Credit Union has had a long history of being guided by co-operative values.